Samuel Nassimov is the Managing Director of one of South Africa’s fastest growing, independently owned hotel groups, Premier Hotels & Resorts.

-Nola Nassimov is the Group Revenue Manager for Premier Hotels & Resorts.
+Nola Nassimov is responsible for Special Projects for Premier Hotels & Resorts, managing cross-functional collaboration on various initiatives.
 Nola Nassimov joined Premier Hotels & Resorts with husband Sam Nassimov at its’ inception in 1991 in a largely administrative role but soon found herself managing multiple facets of the business.
 Across all spectrums, Nola has had a huge impact on Premier Hotels & Resort’s first customers and sowed the seeds for many of the group’s customer service standards today.

-As the business grew so did Nola’s role within the organisation and Nola was instrumental in the initial setup of the Academic College (2002), sales infrastructure (taking on the role of National Sales Manager in 2004); and Central Reservations department (2006).
-“With the rapid Growth of Premier Hotels & Resorts in the hospitality sector the business has attracted the best of talent from within the industry and roles have naturally become more specialised” says Nola Nassimov when asked about her role as Group Revenue Manager.
-Nola believes that the revenue department needs a complete understanding of the business to ensure Premier Hotels & Resorts always meets customer demand in a competitive and consistent manner.
+As the business grew so did Nola’s role within the organisation and Nola was instrumental in the initial setup of the Academic College (2002), sales infrastructure (taking on the role of National Sales Manager in 2004); and Central Reservations department (2006) and later as Group Revenue Manager.

 Johannesburg has long been the heart of South Africa’s business and political world, but what some may not know, is how incredibly rich the flourishing art scene is.
 Brimming with extraordinarily talented and passionate artists, whose work reflects cultural diversity, natural beauty and long history.
 There are a growing number of exceptional, independent art galleries one can visit.
 These vibrant, buzzing lifestyle playgrounds, offer the perfect opportunity to brush shoulders with local artists with a glass of wine in hand!